 In those days, and I am talking about 30 years ago, telecommunication was non-existent.
 We used to write letters, primarily postcards, to each other.
 One day, Vijay Mahajan wrote to me about a person called Vinod Jain, who went to IRMA.
-During the IRMA selection process, the selection committee told him that he need not join IRMA: instead, he should work in the grass roots and join an organization like PRADAN.
+During the IRMA selection process, the selection committee told him that he need not join IRMA; instead, he should work in the grass roots and join an organization like PRADAN.
 Vinod Jain met Vijay Mahajan.
 Vijay described Vinod later.
-He said, "Yaar, this boy looks like a lallu (fool).
+He said, "Yaar, this boy looks like a lallu.
 I have my doubts whether he can work in the field."
-Vinod came to Vijay, who took a liking to him after a few discussions; he sent Vinod to where I was to help him see the field.
+Vinod came to Vijay and took a liking to him after a few discussions and sent Vinod to where I was to help him see the field.

+PRADAN today has the largest number of professionals outside the government set-up, working for development.
 One morning, Vinod came to Gaya.
 It was the rainy season then.
 Vinod asked me for directions on how to reach the village from the main road.
 I told him that he needed to get off the jeep on the main road and then walk in.
 I asked him to walk a 7 km dirt track.
 It was slushy, slippery and extremely arduous.
 His clothes got soaked in the slush, he lost his footwear and slipped and fell several times before finally making it to the village.
 He looked like a ghost covered in filth from head to toe.
 I made him traverse this 7 km path on his return journey too to the office.
 When he finally reached office, he looked like some unrecognizable muddy monster.
 "How was it?" we asked him.
 Vinod replied, "Oh, great!
 It was great fun.
 Of course, it was difficult but I got an opportunity to explore and see so much.
 I have to admit it was a real learning experience."
 Vinod was serious.
 We could see from his face that he did, in fact, have fun, and the challenge and hardship of the visit to the village had not deterred him in any way.
-We were pleasantly surprised.